Quantile Multi-Armed Bandits: Optimal Best-Arm Identification and a Differentially Private Scheme: Proof of Properties and Concentration Bound

 We start by providing two inequalities for the quantile that we will use later. \begin{proposition} Fix $q\in (0,1)$.
-Let $F^{-1}_X (q)$ be the $q$-quantile of a random variable $X$ provided in Definition 1. of the paper.
+Let $F^{-1}_X (q)$ be the $q$-quantile of a random variable $X$ provided in Definition \ref{def:quantile}.
 Then and \end{proposition} \begin{proof} Let $x_n$ be a monotonically increasing sequence such that $\lim_{n\to \infty} x_n =F^{-1}_X (q)$, then

 Consider $x_n = F^{-1}_X (q)-2^{-n}$ and assume for sake of contradiction that $\Pr[X<F^{-1}_X (q)]=q+\eps>q$ for some $\eps>0$.
 It follows that for some $n$ it holds that $F(x_n) > q +\nicefrac{\eps}{2} $.
 Assuming $\xi=x_n<F^{-1}_X (q)$ in the set $\{ \xi:~ \Pr[X\leq \xi]\geq q \}$ contradicts the definition of $F^{-1}_X (q)$.